 Networks can be attacked from all sides.
 The surface area of your network is determined by the points of entry to your network by people (both internal employees and external third parties) and things.
 When vendors have access to your network, it is not only a potential security risk, but the risks that are associated are huge.
-Depending on the enterprise or company, employees can come in many forms, like those work in the office, or those who work remotely.
-You may also have contractors or consultants who work at the same company or even employees that are entirely offsite.
+Depending on the enterprise or company, employees can come in many forms, like those who work in the office, or those who work remotely.
+You may also have contractors or consultants who work at the same company, or even employees that are entirely offsite.

 Many companies work with third-party vendors that provide valuable technology, or other services.
 Third-party vendors often provide specialized services that are more cost-effective.
 Since most third-party vendors work offsite, they need remote access to your network in order to support their technology.
-If you do not securely manage this network access, your vulnerable surface area gets bigger.
+If you do not securely manage this third-party network access, your vulnerable surface area gets bigger.
 In other words, you’re leaving doors open that could lead to a breach of confidential data or a ransomware attack.
 It’s critical to have complete control over every vendor connection, tight credential management, and audit for all user activity.